ghc/ghc/docs/users_guide/extending_ghc.rst

    looping until a fixed point is reached.

 -  When rewriting type family applications, GHC calls ``tcPluginRewriter``.
-   This function is provided with the current set of constraints, and a saturated type family application.
-The plugin can then specify a possible rewriting for this type family application, if desired.
+   The plugin supplies a collection of type families which it is interested in rewriting.
+For each of those, the rewriter is provided with the the arguments to that type family, as well as the current collection of given constraints.
+The plugin can then specify a rewriting for this type family application, if desired.

 -  Finally, GHC calls ``tcPluginStop`` after constraint solving is finished, allowing the plugin to dispose of any resources it has